SeanKilleen/Excella-CheckoutMachine/README.md

  * public void Scan (int sku)
  * public int GetTotal()

+Other helpful notes:

- You are encouraged to take baby steps and solve for simple cases first.
+* You are encouraged to take baby steps and solve for simple cases first.
+* The bonus card concept is implicit; you may choose any SKU to represent a bonus card

 An example test scenario to build to: "When I scan 5 chips, 3 salsas, 2 wine, 2 cigarettes, and a bonus card, the total should be 4050".

 # What will this repo do?